akihiro-inui/MusicGenreClassifiaction/README.md

 </p>

 Over a texture window which consists of 64 analysis windows, short-term features are integrated with mean values.
-Also, extracted features from audio files were plotted in a figure like below and called featuremaps.
+Also, extracted features from audio files were plotted in a figure like below.
+These featuremaps are saved in a drive (See installation).

 <p align="center">